fzi-forschungszentrum-informatik/kuka_rsi_driver/README.md

 Perform the following steps to get started with this driver:

 1. **Clone and build this driver**
    In addition to this driver, you need to find a robot description for the specific robot model you are using.
 If you are lucky, somebody already created one and shared it e.g. through kuka_experimental.
-These steps show the steps for a **KR 5 Arc** robot.
+This description lists the steps for a **KR 5 Arc** robot.

    ```bash
    sudo apt install python3-vcstool